geoffreylitt/lucky8/README.md

 Getting Started for Teachers
 -------------
-This app help you and your students look up high school informations in Boston area.
+This app can help you and your students look up high school information in the Boston area.
 To help your students understand how this app works, we created a scavenger hunt as lesson plan for you.
-You can print out the sheet below, and ask students to fill out the numbers in 10-15 mins.
+You can print out the sheet below, and ask students to fill out the numbers in 20-30 mins.
+To make it less tedious, you could fill in some of the blanks ahead of time.
 [Scavenger Hunt Lesson Plan](https://github.com/geoffreylitt/lucky8/raw/master/ScavengerHunt_HSGuideSite.docx)